pgeu/pgeu-system/docs/confreg/sponsors.md

 :  A n optional popup prompt that will be shown to the user when claiming the benefit.

+Claim deadline
+:  An optional deadline for the benefit.
+This will be listed on the dashboard of the sponsor, and past this time it will no longer be possible for the sponsor to claim this benefit (a conference admin can still override).
+Full timestamp including both date and time is specified, and the timezone will be assumed to always be the conference timezone.

 Autoconfirm
 :  Indicates if this benefit should automatically confirm as soon as the sponsor has claimed it (checked box) or if it shuld require the